-2014 Haiti Policy Dialogue Series – The Haiti Research and Policy Program hosts an ongoing Dialogue Series that aims to link Earth Institute researchers with key figures of the Haitian diaspora, Haitian policy experts, foundations, Haitian scholars and government officials.
-View Events
+2014 Haiti Policy Dialogue Series – The Haiti Research and Policy Program hosts an ongoing Dialogue Series that links Earth Institute researchers with key figures of the Haitian diaspora, Haitian policy experts, foundations, Haitian scholars and government officials.
+For more information and to view the previous discussions click here: View Events

 The Haiti Research and Policy Program